tdewolff/minify/cmd/minify/README.md

                                   directories
-      -b, --bundle                Bundle files by concatenation into a single file --css-precision int     Number of significant digits to preserve in numbers, 0 is all --exclude []string      Path exclusion pattern, excludes paths from being processed --ext map[string]string
+      -b, --bundle                Bundle files by concatenation into a single file --css-precision int     Number of significant digits to preserve in numbers, 0 is all --css-version int       CSS version to toggle supported optimizations (e.g. 2), by default 0 is the latest version --exclude []string      Path exclusion pattern, excludes paths from being processed --ext map[string]string
                                   Filename extension mapping to filetype (eg. css or text/css)